HasanYahya101/Connect4-Vite/README.md

 ## Introduction

-This is a Connect4 desktop game made using react (vite).
+This is a Connect4 desktop game.
 It allows players to take turns dropping colored discs from the top into a seven-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.

 ## UI Library